scott-dang/Password-Manager/README.md

 Web app that lets users signup and create password profiles letting users store usernames and passwords on a MongoDB database.

+Deployed on heroku.
+Deployment will cease once Heroku's free tier ends on November 28, 2022.

 ## How is data stored?

 User login passwords are salted and hashed and stored on a MongoDB database.  <br>